shlemiel/vimrc/README.md

 ## Why yet another fork?

 From software, hardware development, code analysis to note taking, I try to do every daily job I can do with Vim.
-Thanks to [amix-vimrc](https://github.com/amix/vimrc), very well-crafted Vim configuration, it has helped me a lot in performing those tasks.\
+Thanks to [amix-vimrc](https://github.com/amix/vimrc), very well-crafted Vim configuration, it has helped me a lot in performing those tasks.<br /><br />
 But what I've learned from long term use is that sometimes it's better to reduce the number of tools.
-The minimum set of tools is most powerful when mastered to the maximum.\
+The minimum set of tools is most powerful when mastered to the maximum.<br /><br />
-Furthermore, there was an urge to apply careful adjustments to the set to provide convenience and consistency as much as possible for general-purpose use of Vim.\
+Furthermore, there was an urge to apply careful adjustments to the set to provide convenience and consistency as much as possible for general-purpose use of Vim.<br /><br />
-That is why I shamelessly offered this.
+That is mostly why I shamelessly offered this.

 ## Included plugins